keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 <details><summary>Prometheus SLI provider</summary>
 <p>

+1. Check if the Prometheus SLI provider is already available in your Keptn:

+    ```console
+    kubectl get deployment -n keptn prometheus-sli-service
+    ```

-1. Configure the Prometheus SLI provider for your project as explained [here](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).
+1. If the Prometheus SLI provider is not available, deploy and configure it for your project as explained [here](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).
 The ConfigMap that need to be applied is provided in the `examples/onboarding-carts` folder.

 1. To tell Keptn to use the deployed Prometheus SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-prometheus.yaml` file at the `metatdata.name` property to reference your project.
 Afterwards, apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder: